Last updated: July 21, 2022

 And, the Mocktini flavors are unreal.
 Seriously, I could live on them: Coconut Pina Colada, Appletini and Peach Bellini are the best feel-good, fun flavors of any electrolytes, anywhere.
-These are available in a variety pack with 18 single-serving stick-packs.
-You’ll probably want to get two.
-The only drawback is that these are about $1.39 per serving, so they might be more of an occasional treat.
+These are available in a variety pack with 18 single-serving stick-packs, or individually in 90 serving containers.
 They do make amazing drink mixers, too!

-While this has ‘keto’ in the name, its not just for those on a keto diet.
-It’s for anyone that needs to ensure hydration and replenish electrolytes.
+While Vitamin Bounty Recover On Keto capsules have 'keto' in the name, its not just for those on a keto diet.
+It's for anyone that needs to ensure hydration and replenish electrolytes.

 I like the amount of each electrolyte that one serving provides.
 Many other products seem to not have enough for my needs and I need to take more.

 These are perfect to carry in my pack or even just in a pocket.
 If I'm kayaking, the last thing I want to do is have to drink 8-16oz of water in one sitting, where restroom facilities are scarce (you know what I mean?).
 Caps are perfect for those times when I'm out adventuring and want to make sure I'm staying fully hydrated.

 Every body has unique requirements and it's a good idea to adjust any supplementation based on how you feel.

 As a guideline, here's how I use electrolytes to keep me feeling my best:

 I have a glass of Ultima electrolytes every day.
 It helps reduce pain and fatigue after working out or hiking and supports my body while I’m in ketosis.